-—from The Attack on Humanity
+excerpt: The Attack on Humanity

 written on an Aspen parking permit

-There’s sometimes more to place
+There must be sometimes more to place

-And the whole great planet I might pit
+And the colored ocean I might pit

-Putting all my faith in where I am
+Putting faith in QED

 Rather than my own blind eye,

-I put my trust in growing sky,
+I put my confidence in AI,

-In the grim sublime reality –
+In the Hollywood reality –

-Ripped apart by shades of grey,
+Ripped apart by animé,

 Pulling Loch Ness monsters out of ponds